 The appendices to this report list the actual projects that comprise the future transportation system and emissions modeling that are the basis of the conformity determination process.
 This brief discussion serves as an orientation to the information included in these listings.
 First, however, it is important to explain what each of the groups of projects represents.
-Appendix 1 includes the entire FY 2020-2023 TIP Conformity Final Project List.
-This comprises all projects from the FY 2020-2023 TIP, projects from the NJTPA Study and Development Program, and all regionally-significant non-federally funded projects ("authority projects").
-The TIP document itself explains in significant detail how the TIP is generated, reviewed, etc. In addition to projects in the TIP, all projects from the Study and Development (SD) Program are included.
-By definition these SD projects are not as far along-as close to construction-as projects in the TIP, but the region anticipates and therefore can address those that are in final design in FY 2020 in the conformity modeling.
+Appendix 1 includes all modeled projects from the FY 2022-2025 TIP Conformity Final Project List.
+Appendix 2 includes all non-modeled projects from the FY 2022-2025 TIP Conformity Final Project List.
+Appendices 1 and 2 comprise all of the projects in the FY 2022-2025 TIP, including regionally-significant non-federally funded projects ("authority projects").
+The NJTPA Study and Development Program resides in Appendix 3.
+The TIP document itself explains in significant detail how the TIP is generated, reviewed, etc. The Study and Development projects are not as far along-as close to construction-as projects in the TIP, but the region anticipates and therefore can address those that are in final design in FY 2020 in the conformity modeling.
 The non-federally funded projects are included as well because of requirements outlined in the Final Transportation Conformity Rule (described earlier).
-Appendix 2 includes projects from prior years that are modeled in either the base ("existing and committed") or near-term scenario years.
-These are projects that are no longer in the TIP (because they have already received the necessary funding in prior years) but need to be added to the model to ensure that they are reflected in the transportation network.
-Obviously, this is not a comprehensive list of every project in the network but serves to identify projects that had been classified in previous years and recently (or soon to be) completed.

-For each project, certain information is provided in Appendix 1.
+For each project, certain information is provided in Appendices 1 and 2.
 At the top of each section is the "DBNUM" (or database number), which is used by NJTPA and its planning partners to identify each project.
 Listed next to the DBNUM is the "Project Name," which contains basic information about the project, such as the primary facility in question and the section of that facility, or other important identifiers, such as cross-streets.
 The next line lists mileposts on the affected facility, if applicable.
 Below this is a table listing several attributes of the project that relate to the status of the project in the conformity process.
-The "Project Source" field lists the source of the project: the FY 2020-2023 TIP (TIP-20); FY 2020 Study and Development Program (SD-20), NJTPA's Local Concept Development Program (Local-20), or Authority projects (Auth_NJTA for NJ Turnpike Authority, Auth_PANYNJ for Port Authority of New York and New Jersey, Auth NJSEA for New Jersey Sports and Exposition Authority, Auth DRJTBC for Delaware River Joint Toll Bridge Commission).
+The "Project Source" field lists the source of the project: the FY 2022-2025 TIP (TIP-22); NJTPA's Local Concept Development Program (Local-22), or Authority projects (Auth NJTA for NJ Turnpike Authority, Auth PANYNJ for Port Authority of New York and New Jersey, Auth NJSEA for New Jersey Sports and Exposition Authority, Auth DRJTBC for Delaware River Joint Toll Bridge Commission).
 The "Exempt?" column refers to the Exemption Status of the project and can have a value of either "Y", "N", or "NA", signifying yes (the project is exempt), no (the project is not exempt), or not applicable (conformity does not apply to this project10).
 All exempt projects ("Y") must provide an Exemption Category ("Exempt Category.
 These exemptions are defined by the Final Conformity Rule.
 All non-exempt projects ("N") must be classified with respect to regional significance.
 The "Reg Sig?" field allows Yes and No values that indicate whether a non-exempt project is regionally significant.
 All nonexempt projects must also be assigned a scenario year ("Scenario Yr") which is based on the first analysis year following the project's expected completion date.
 The "Modeled" field indicates whether the project was modeled.
 A "Y" indicates that the project was coded in the NJRTME travel demand model, and an "N" indicates that this project was not able to be modeled.
 Note that some of the exempt projects have been modeled, even though they need not be, in order to make the travel demand model as complete as possible.
 Finally, the text below the table is a more detailed description of the project.